 To reassure clients and showcase their focus on protecting information, the company implemented ISO 27001, an Information Security Management System and achieved certification towards the end of 2018.

-With the help of QMS, the company drew up new, modern policies that were tailored to fit Cintra and its staff.
+With the help of Citation ISO Certification, the company drew up new, modern policies that were tailored to fit Cintra and its staff.
 This process condensed their collection of disparate processes and helped them to identify and remove discrepancies, contradictions and gaps.

 Information security was subsequently reprioritised across the company.
 At the top level, it became a fixed agenda on all board meetings, ideal for regular review.
 Further down, staff were encouraged to record and report all security issues as well as undertake regular information security training.